ljkrajewski/ai_resources/notebook.md

 2. _Extentions to install?_

 ## Running [Honkware/text-generation-webui](https://github.com/Honkware/text-generation-webui)
 For running the [TheBloke/falcon-40b-instruct-GPTQ](https://huggingface.co/TheBloke/falcon-40b-instruct-GPTQ) model.
+[Why you should care about this model.](https://huggingface.co/blog/falcon)

 1. Start a RunPod instance as described [above](#start-here) with a 48GB VRAM GPU.
 2. After starting a RunPod instance, open a web terminal and run the commands above for _oobabooga_, except: